CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 The skill is highly actionable with clear, executable commands and a well-sequenced setup workflow with validation steps.
-However, it suffers significantly from verbosity—the full configuration reference, display preset details, agent format options, and troubleshooting are all inlined creating a massive document.
-This content would benefit greatly from splitting into a quick-start overview with references to detailed configuration and troubleshooting files.
+However, it suffers significantly from being a monolithic document that tries to cover everything inline—setup, configuration reference, display presets, troubleshooting, and platform-specific variations—resulting in poor token efficiency and no progressive disclosure.
+The content would benefit greatly from splitting into a concise overview with references to detailed sub-documents.

 Suggestions

-Extract the full configuration JSON, agentsFormat options, and display element tables into a separate HUD-CONFIG-REFERENCE.md file, keeping only the quick commands and setup steps in SKILL.md
+Extract the full configuration JSON reference, agentsFormat options, and display elements table into a separate REFERENCE.md file, keeping only the quick commands and setup steps in SKILL.md

-Move troubleshooting content to a separate TROUBLESHOOTING.md and reference it with a single link
+Move troubleshooting content to a separate TROUBLESHOOTING.md or consolidate it with the omc-doctor skill reference

 DimensionReasoningScore